5ego/5ego/README.md

 - 👋 Hi, I’m @5ego
-- 👀 I’m interested in Unblocked games
+- 👀 I’m interested in Unblocked sites
 - 🌱 I’m currently learning: Dota 2
 - 📫 How to reach me: @5ego on discord.
 - ⚡ Fun fact: I have 2000+ hours in dota 2